DrPaulBrewer/search-string-for-google-drive/README.md

 ## Example showing every supported clause

 Here is an example showing every supported clause.

-To understand what they do, refer to the Google Documentation linked above.
+The example below would search for a file named `recipe.txt` containing "add 3 cups apple sauce" in the searchable text and meta-fields like `description`, that is a file of mime Type `text/plain`, not in the trash, starred (marked as a favorite) by the user, in the root directory of Drive (not in a sub-folder), with the indicated owners, readers, and writers, that has been shared with me (it is not my own file), with the listed custom properties and hidden appProperties that are app-defined, and is shared where anyone with the link can see the file.

+For more information about searching for files in Drive API, refer to the [Google Drive API Documentation](https://developers.google.com/drive/v3/web/search-parameters).

 ```
 {